ShootingStar91/rustetris/README.md

 Download the [linux executable file](https://github.com/ShootingStar91/rustetris/releases/download/0.1/rustetris)

-To run, in the download folder do `sudo chmod 777 ./rustetris` and then `./rustetris`
+To run, in the download folder do `sudo chmod a+r ./rustetris` and then `./rustetris`

 Alternatively, clone and run the project's source directly with Rust's package manager cargo.